loratech/sharing/README.md

 ## L.O.R.A Sharing

-You can write your post in [`site/blog/`](https://github.com/loratech/sharing.loratech.org/tree/master/site/blog) directory in markdown and put any images you want to put in your post.
+You can create a folder in [`site/blog/`](https://github.com/loratech/sharing.loratech.org/tree/master/site/blog) with your blog post's name and write your post in that folder in markdown and put any images in that folder you want to put in your post.

 **NOTE!**